julianadiasvs/word/www/wp-content/plugins/updraftplus/readme.txt

 = Why you should backup your website. =

-WordPress like any CMS can be vulnerable to things such as server crashes, hacking, security flaws, bad plugin or theme updates and insecure web hosts.
+WordPress, like any CMS, can be vulnerable to everything from server crashes, hacks, security flaws, bad plugin or theme updates and insecure web hosts.
 If anything happened to your website, it would cost you dearly in time, money and reputation.

-Whilst other security measures are essential, backups are the ultimate insurance: they mean that, if the worst were to happen, your website (plus all related files and databases) stay safe, and can be restored in no time.
+Whilst other security measures are essential, backups are the ultimate insurance: they mean that, if the worst were to happen, your website (plus all related files and databases) would stay safe, and could be restored in no time.

-You could always create your own manual backups- but using backup plugin is infinitely quicker, simpler and safer.
+You could of course create your own manual backups- but using a backup plugin is infinitely quicker, simpler and safer.
 Life's busy enough!
 With UpdraftPlus, you can simply "set and forget", scheduling in automatic backups to save you time, work and hassle.

 = How UpdraftPlus compares with other backup plugins: =

-UpdraftPlus is the most highly-rated and popular plugin out there - and for good reason.
+UpdraftPlus is the most highly-rated and popular backup plugin out there - and for good reason.
 Not only is it comprehensive in terms of its features, but it's also easy and intuitive to use.
-And because it has such a vast user base, it's tried and tested in a whole range of different situations and scenarios.
+And its vast user base means that, it's been tried and tested in a whole range of different scenarios.

 Unlike many other plugins, UpdraftPlus: